nestybox/sysbox-ee/docs/distro-compat.md

 $ sudo apt-get update && sudo apt install --install-recommends linux-generic-hwe-18.04 -y
 ```

-### Using Sysbox on systems without the shiftfs module
+### Using Sysbox on kernels without the shiftfs module

 If your Ubuntu version does not carry the shiftfs module, using Sysbox requires
 that you configure Docker in "userns-remap" mode.